Winning with “Find a Way” Mentality

 As I listened, I realized this owner was in deep doo-doo, was looking for an investor and ideas to get customers post-lockdown.
 I was not an investor candidate for the amount of money needed.
 But I re-stated several problems that I heard to be sure I understood them and offered ideas with no expectations beyond enjoying a conversation with a friend of a friend.
 I even paid for lunch.

-To be honest, I experienced failures and missed opportunities throughout my life because I did not fully understand and internal the secret ingredient of positivity, innovation, and vision into my mindset.
-I could have been much more accomplished.
-Yet, I am grateful for what I do have and I am optimistic about what I can offer others and to experience the satisfaction of watching them become accomplished for themselves.
+To be honest, I experienced failures and missed opportunities throughout my life until I more fully understood and internalized the secret ingredient of positivity, innovation, and vision into my mindset.

 Finding a way by yourself can be time-consuming and expensive.
 The right partner who has been there and done that can shortcut the process.
 That is why I teamed up with John Thornhill and his Partnership to Success program.
-I realized that progress for myself can be so much easier if I follow a proven formula.
+I will continue on the Partnership to Success path even if that General Manager opportunity develops into reality.
+How can I do both?
+It’s important enough that “I’ll find a way.”